Proposal Approval Form (PAF) in eRPM

 - Class code is appropriate for the activity being proposed.

 - Abstract/Statement of Work field is complete on the PAF (required on Medical School proposals).

 - All faculty/research track individuals with effort on the project are listed as ‘Project Personnel’ on the PAF.

-- For those sponsors that follow FCOI guidelines, all persons listed in the proposal as “investigator” or as key personnel are listed on the PAF as ‘Project Personnel’ (faculty or non-faculty), and have completed their Financial Conflict of Interest disclosures prior to submission of the proposal.
+- Listed in the proposal as “investigator” or as key personnel are listed on the PAF as ‘Project Personnel’ (faculty or non-faculty).

 - The Associate Chief of Staff for Research of Veterans Administration Hospital (VAH) has approved if VAH is currently supporting salaries applicable to effort on the project.
 You must obtain sign off outside the eRPM system and attach the approval.